-Better Benefits, Lower Costs
+Better Benefits, No Headaches, Lower Costs

 Insurance-Based vs. Non-Insurance-Based LOA Administrators

-On the other hand, non-insurance-based LOA administrators will not have the problem of future insurance renewals being intertwined with the LOA services but most of these administrators typically charge higher fees primarily due to the fact that there is not additional revenue gained from insurance premiums.
-That said, the emerging demand of LOA outsourced services in today’s marketplace has resulted in a growing and competitive LOA administration industry where employers should be able to capitalize on selecting an unbundled LOA administrator with high service quality at a competitive price.
+Non-insurance-based LOA administrators mean insurance renewals will not intertwine with LOA services.
+Still, these administrators typically charge higher fees because there is no additional revenue gained from insurance premiums.
+That said, the emerging demand for LOA outsourced services in today’s marketplace has resulted in a growing and competitive LOA administration industry where employers should be able to capitalize on selecting an unbundled LOA administrator with high service quality at a competitive price.

 LOA Policy Reviews, Updates and Development

-How long has it been since your company reviewed your LOA policy, and are you confident your policy has been updated with the most recent changes?
-If your answer is like many employers, it might be time to conduct a comprehensive review of your LOA policy.
-With that in mind, you should consider selecting an LOA administrator that has the resources to provide you with guidance and best practices for a comprehensive review.
-In addition to the Family Medical Leave Act (FMLA), there are numerous statutory compliance requirements nationwide in this area.
+Are you still confident with your LOA policy, given all the recent regulatory updates?
+If your answer is “no” like many employers, it might be time to conduct a comprehensive review of your LOA policy.
+With that in mind, you should consider selecting an LOA administrator with the resources to provide compliance guidelines and best practices.
+Employers may be on the hook for up to $450,000 for wrongful termination based on FMLA Absence (Source: EEOC).